shuozhixu/Materials_2024/README.md

 There are two pure metals, Cu and Ag.
 We can simulate the dislocation glide in their single crystals, and compare results with those in nanolaminates.

-The dislocation glide in a Cu single crystal has been modeled in [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) using the same [Cu potential](https://doi.org/10.1103/PhysRevB.63.224106) used here, with the stress-strain curves shown in Figure 2 (labels: SC-Cu and FC-Cu). `SC` is when periodic boundary conditions are applied along the dislocation line; `FC` is when traction-free conditions are applied along the dislocation line.
+The dislocation glide in a Cu single crystal has been modeled in [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) using the same [Cu potential](https://doi.org/10.1103/PhysRevB.63.224106) used here, with the stress-strain curves shown in Figure 2 (labels: SC-Cu and FC-Cu). `SC` is when periodic boundary conditions are applied along the dislocation line; `FC` is when traction-free boundary conditions are applied along the dislocation line.
 The same paper also calculated the \{112\} free surface energy in Cu, 1432 mJ/m<sup>2</sup>.

 Here, we will simulate the dislocation dynamics in a Ag single crystal.